chloewalshnet/chloewalshnet.github.io/content/projects/corporate-investigator.md

 * Trust as a systemic variable
 * A custom UI with multiple interactive "apps."

-The visuals are simple — this was always about system design, not polish.
+The visuals are simple as I was focused on system design.

 The design challenge was substantial: I wanted to make dialogue feel like a puzzle, with real player agency driving what unfolds.